Previously, we looked through all the New Testament for

 In other words, there are two choices: Either you accept Christ and let Him pay for your sins, or someone else (and as far as we know, no one else sacrificed themselves for you, so that "someone" is probably you) pays for it.
 Our sins are made against an eternal God, so as long as He exists, even a single sin will make you guilty against the Holy Judge.
 However, if that sin were completely paid by the blood of Christ, then you are no longer guilty.
 If you are not guilty, you don't deserve punishment.

-[NEXT]: how long would it take to repay God for the sacrifice He made?
-Animal sacrifices weren't enough, the payment needs to be equivalent to the the only totally accepted payment we are told of: the eternal, sovereign, Creator of the Universe becoming a mortal, beaten, tortured, and killed by His creation, despite being completely perfect.
+How long would it take to repay God for the sacrifice He made?
+Animal sacrifices weren't enough, the payment needs to be equivalent to the the only (actually accepted) payment we are told of: the eternal, sovereign, Creator of the Universe becoming a mortal, beaten, tortured, and killed by His creation, despite being completely perfect.

 immortality, by the way), we must find a way for both to work without contradiction.

-Personally, I think that 1 Timothy is referring to God's inherent properties of all-existing, the source of eternal life itself, impossible to corrupt.
+Personally, I think that 1 Timothy is referring to God's inherent properties of being "all-existing", the source of eternal life itself, impossible to corrupt.
 Man, on the other hand, is becoming immortal in Corinthians, so it was not the original state of his being.
 Even if we were to argue that man was created immortal, he still had to be created in the first place.
 Man's immortality (be it in body or soul) does not compare to the same immortality that God possesses.
 God's immortality doesn't simply give Him "no end," there's also "no beginning" uniquely attached to that, in His case.
 Similarly, angelic beings (as far as we can discern) also seem to be immortal.
 However, they are not immortal in the same way God is immortal, as they too are created, and not infinite.

 In summary, after reading the Scriptures in depth, and taking into account a couple of other external factors, my conclusion is that Annihilationism almost wholly depends on 3 main pillars to function at all.